Spectrum generating algebra for the pure spinor superstring: superfields

+The last term is proportional to the linearized equation of motion for $A_{\alpha}$, $\left(D\gamma^{+-ijk}A\right)=0$, so $A_{ijk}=0$.
+The first term, $A^{i}$, represents the non-vanishing vector components of the superfield given in \eqref{eq:supervector}:

-For $W^{\alpha}$, equation \eqref{eq:superspinor} gives $W^{a}=0$ and $W^{\dot{a}}=-ikA^{\dot{a}}$.
+For $W^{\alpha}$, the $SO\left(8\right)$ decomposition of \eqref{eq:superspinor} gives $W^{a}=0$ and $W^{\dot{a}}=-ikA^{\dot{a}}$.
 At last, the non-vanishing components of the super field strength are $\sqrt{2}F_{+i}=-\sqrt{2}F_{i+}=-ikA_{i}$, completing all the blocks needed for the construction of the integrated massless vertex.
 Notice that the particular gauge of the approach presented here enables the simple component expansion of the $SO\left(8\right)$ superfields of \eqref{eq:lightcone-superspinor} and \eqref{eq:lightcone-supervector}, which were already discussed in the work of Brink, Green and Schwarz \cite{Brink:1983pf}.